Great Tibet Tour Logo GREAT TIBET TOUR ®

 However, if you are a journalist, diplomat, or government official, your application for Tibet Travel Permit will be handled by the Tibet Foreign Affairs Office.
 In other words, all the Tibet Travel agencies can't handle the permit for you.

-At present, any citizen of the 178 countries that have diplomatic ties with China can apply for Tibet Travel Permit.>>See more about Tibet travel permit
+At present, any citizen of the 178 countries that have diplomatic ties with China can apply for Tibet Travel Permit.

 China Group Visa

-How to Qualify a China Group Visa?
+How to Secure a China Group Visa?

 There are three requirements to qualify for a group visa.

-- You need an official China group visa invitation letter coming from the Tibet Tourism Bureau.
+• You need an official China group visa invitation letter coming from the Tibet Tourism Bureau.

 Conclusion

-Traveling from Nepal to Tibet is always an exciting tour whether you travel by air or by land.
+Traveling from Nepal to Tibet is always an exciting tour, whether you travel by air or by land.
 The Nepal-Tibet flight is the fastest and most convenient way to reach Tibet from another country.
 You will get a bird’s eye view of Mt.Everest and the Himalayas during this flight.
-The overland route, on the other hand, between Nepal and Tibet is full of spectacular sceneries and surprising sites along the way.
+The overland route, on the other hand, between Nepal and Tibet is full of spectacular scenery and surprising sites along the way.
 Both options are great!

 As a reputable local Tibet Travel Agency, from our decades of experience and communication with thousands of clients, we recommend our customers fly from Kathmandu to Lhasa for a safer and better experience.
 Join us and start your memorable adventure in Nepal and Tibet now!